 How to Report on ESG Information

 In the absence of clear guidance from a standard, what is a company to do when it comes to an ESG report or ESG disclosure?
-This five-step approach can help companies understand how to report on ESG elements:
+This five-step approach can help boards of directors and executives understand how to report on ESG scores:

 How to Measure ESG Performance